WarrenGrugett/Final-Project/FinalProject/README Proposal.txt

 Defend against the enemy troops by preventing them from reaching the end of the map.
 Once your health falls down to zero, the game is over.

 Must-haves:
--Different levels (new units unlock)
+-Different levels (new upgrades unlock)
 -Different troops (4)
 -Different towers (4)
 -Upgrading units